AlexTape/OpenMakaAndroid/README.md

 ## Master-Branch

 This branch implements the OpenMakaEngine as an Android Application.
-It is using the Android4OpenCV Library to deliver frames via the JNI Interface for processing with OpenMakaEngine.
+It is using a spindown of Android4OpenCV Library to deliver frames via the JNI Interface for processing with OpenMakaEngine.

 ## Custom-Branch